Scientific Name: Leptailurus serval

 IUCN Status: Least Concern (Sub-Saharan Africa), Critically Endangered (North Africa)

 Servals specialize in hunting small mammals in long-grass habitats.
 Rodents and shrews comprise at least three quarters of their diet.
 Small grassland birds are also important to the Serval’s diet.
-Reptiles and amphibians are opportunistically eaten.
+Hares, large insects, larger birds, small carnivores, small ungulates, reptiles and amphibians are opportunistically eaten.

 Servals breed year round.
 Gestation is 65-75 days, and litters average 2-3 kittens.
 Exceptionally, up to 6 kittens have been born in captivity.